devon-n/SmartContractStorage/README.md

-# Storage Practices In Solidity
+# Smart Contract Upgrade Practices In Solidity

-A few different ways to handle storage with smart contracts
+A few different ways to handle upgrades with smart contracts